qwint/Archipelago/worlds/animal_well/docs/setup_en.md

 ## Configure Archipelago Options

 ### Configure Your YAML File and Generate a Randomized Game
+Note: You will need to use Archipelago version 0.5.0.
+You can find the Release Candidate pinned in the ap-core-dev chat in the Discord.
+If you want to host it on the website, you must use the archipelago.gg:24242 website.

 Place the `animal_well.apworld` in your `Archipelago/lib/worlds` folder.
 Open up the Archipelago Launcher.